All Episodes

 That's completely not true.

-Anytime something happens, uh they love to lion eyes us, and you know, we're the salt of the earth.
+And, you know, we're the salt of the earth.

-But in the back door, where in the back room when no one's looking, they're closing fire stations, they're cutting uh uh manpower, they're they're reducing our ability to do things that the public needs us to do.
+But in the back door, in the back room, when no one's looking, they're closing fire stations.

-And and really, Rush, emergency services are one of the really few services that the government provides that.
+And really, Rush, emergency services are one of the really few services that the government provides that.

 Well, wait a minute.

-Why are they doing why are they doing this?
+Why are they doing this?

 Well, they do it so they can divert the money to their social agenda.

-Yeah, but buying votes.
+Yeah, but they're buying boats.

 That's what they're doing.